weihanglo/sfz/README.md

 ## Credits

-Surf was originally inspired by another static serving tool [serve][serve], and its directory-listing UI is mainly borrowed from [GitHub][github].
+sfz was originally inspired by another static serving tool [serve][serve], and its directory-listing UI is mainly borrowed from [GitHub][github].

-Surf is built on the top of awesome Rust community.
+sfz is built on the top of awesome Rust community.
 Thanks for all Rust and crates contributors.

 [serve]: https://github.com/zeit/serve
 [github]: https://github.com/

 ## License

-Surf is licensed under either of
+This project is licensed under either of

 - Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
 - MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

 at your option.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in sfz by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.